whiteinge/eseth/2009/nethack-term.rst

     i_width=${#${(%)i_width}}

-:envvar:`$COLUMNS` is automatically set to the width of the terminal window;
+`$COLUMNS` is automatically set to the width of the terminal window;
 finally, we can find the difference of the two variables and see how much filler we’re going to need::